mxagar/hyperparameter-optimization/README.md

 The TPE method is implemented in [Hyperopt](http://hyperopt.github.io/hyperopt/).
 We can modify the parameters mentioned in the process, but often the default are left.

 The reason TPE is a **tree**-based method is that we can run it with nested hyperparameter combinations in which we even define different models (linear, trees, neural networks, etc.).
 We can do that because each hyperparameter is analyzed independently from the others.
-If we don't have the case in which we want to use a nested approach, TPEs lead to worse performance, because the inter-relationships between hyperparameters are ignored; but if we need to test nested hyperparameter sets, TPE is the choice.
+If we don't have the case in which we want to use a nested approach, TPEs can lead to worse performance, because the inter-relationships between hyperparameters are ignored; but if we need to test nested hyperparameter sets, TPE is the choice.
 Another method which allows for nested testing is the good old random search.

 The notebook where the default TPE is tried with a Keras-CNN is very similar to the previous one, but the Hyperopt library is used: [`03-TPE-with-CNN.ipynb`](./Section-07-Other-SMBO-Models/03-TPE-with-CNN.ipynb).